Walter Künneth: Theologie der Auferstehung (Theology of the Resurrection – 1933)

 Christology is Resurrection Christology.
 Künneth believes that the Son has no part in either time-bound humanity, nor divine majesty : the transcendent Son belongs with God, but is at the same time in subordination to God.
-Jseus does not share power, rank and dignity with the Father.
+Jesus does not share power, rank and dignity with the Father.
 He is essentially homogeneous with the divine image, which distinguishes him from man and connects him with God.
 But he does not share divine majesty until after the Resurrection, when the Father exalts the Son (later on in his treatise, Künneth discusses the aeon of aeons, in which the Son returns the dominion to the Father).
 Künneth goes so far as to say "we have to consider whether the post-Easter situation may not have led Paul to a profounder and more universal Christological knowledge than was possible to Jesus before his resurrection" (p120 - John 1:1, 8:58, 17:5,24; Phil 2:5ff).
 Pre-existence refers to the Sonship, not the archonic majesty of the Father [one might rightly note, in this, a sympathy towards the Orthodox rejection of Filioque in the Creed].
 Christ's pre-existence in the precondition of his one-day receiving the Kyrios.
 The Pauline concept of kenosis does not mean that the Son emptied himself of majesty, which he did not yet possess, in fact.
 The true humiliation is in the change of the status of the Son in relation to both his Father, and to the world.
 The Son becomes sin, placing himself as a servant under both man and God, and in a position of condign and transferent punishment from the Father.
 "His exposure to the creaturely and sin-riddled character of human existence raises for the Son the question what is the real will of God and gives birth to the inner struggle for insight into God's plan" (p123).
 He cites I Cor.
 15:45–47: "The second man is from heaven", noting that he disagrees with his contemporary, Paul Althaus on precisely this point : Jesus receives majesty in Matthew 28:18, not before.
 Nevertheless, it is true and certain that the Son possesses divine Being and Essence, as Althaus insists (Phil2:6).
 The Messiah is "he who is on his way to Resurrection" (p127).

 To sum up, the Resurrection is grounded in the obedience of the life and death of Jesus, the servant of God who is also the pre-existent Son.
 The historical memory and reality of Christ protects against cultic excess and also helps form living pictures of God for those who following, must live by faith (p124).